ionicstraw/HowRUGoingToBeACoFounderWhenYouWillBeDividingUpYourAssetsForAtLeast2Yrs-ThatsYourBullshitNotMine/README.md

 who is going to fk you like me, so u learned that the hard way, what a chaotic mess ure in

 im going to also be googled and surveiled daily for those 2+ yrs, by ppl ive never met before in brooklyn of all places, theyre going to want to put two and two together, and they prolly will

+my advice to u is dont say or do anything that isnt advised by ur future lawyer. and second, publicly, i dont exist in ur world / universe. make one mistake and u can get caught up in this for yrs and yrs and yrs.